caldwell-matthew/fetch/DOCS.md

 ### `edit()`

 - Edits content within a JSON file based on the specified edit type.
+(Change/Modify/Add as needed)
 - Edit types:
   - "id" : Don't use directly.
 Used with `edit("restore")`
   - "restore" : Don't use directly.
 Used with `full_restore()`